What is an inclusive climate survey?

 Milem, J. F., Chang, M. J., & Antonio, A. L. (2005).
 Making diversity work on campus: A research-based perspective (Report).
 Association of American Colleges and Universities.

-When will the survey be conducted?
+When was the survey conducted?

-Are survey responses confidential?
+Were survey responses confidential?

 Visit the University’s Privacy website to learn more about the University’s privacy guidelines.

-Can I refuse to complete the survey questionnaire?
+Could individuals refuse to complete the survey questionnaire?

 Who do I contact if I have questions or concerns?